 In 2000, a jury in Engle v.
 R.J.
 Reynolds Tobacco Co. rendered a \$145,000,000 punitive damages verdict in favor of a "Florida Class" against certain cigarette manufacturers, including Liggett.
 Pursuant to the Florida Supreme Court's July 2006 ruling in Engle, which decertified the class on a prospective basis, and affirmed the appellate court's reversal of the punitive damages award, former class members had one year from January 11, 2007 in which to file individual lawsuits.
 In addition, some individuals who filed suit prior to January 11, 2007, and who claim they meet the conditions in Engle, are attempting to avail themselves of the Engle ruling.
 Lawsuits by individuals requesting the benefit of the Engle ruling, whether filed before or after the January 11, 2007 deadline, are referred to as the "Engle progeny cases."
-Liggett and/or us have been named in approximately 3,200 Engle progeny cases in both state and federal courts in Florida.
+Liggett and/or the Company have been named in approximately 3,300 Engle progeny cases in both state and federal courts in Florida.
 Other cigarette manufacturers have also been named as defendants in most of these cases.
-These cases include approximately 8,750 plaintiffs, approximately 3,200 of whom have claims pending in federal court.
+These cases include approximately 8,585 plaintiffs, approximately 3,200 of whom have claims pending in federal court.
 Duplicate cases were filed in federal and state court on behalf of approximately 660 plaintiffs.
 The majority of the cases pending in federal court are stayed pending the outcome of an appeal to the United States Court of Appeals for the Eleventh Circuit of several district court orders in which it was found that the Florida Supreme Court's decision in Engle was unconstitutional.
-The number of cases will likely increase as the courts may require multi-plaintiff cases to be severed into individual cases.
+The number of progeny cases will likely increase as the courts may require multi-plaintiff cases to be severed into individual cases.
 The total number of plaintiffs may also increase as a result of attempts by existing plaintiffs to add additional parties.
-There are approximately 54 Engle progeny cases currently scheduled for trial, or likely to be scheduled for trial, in 2009 and 2010.
-To date, six Engle progeny cases have been tried against other cigarette manufacturers resulting in four plaintiff verdicts and two defense verdicts.
+As of September 30, 2009, there were approximately 43 Engle progeny cases scheduled for trial, or likely to be scheduled for trial, in 2009 and 2010.
+As of September 30, 2009, eight Engle progeny cases have been tried resulting in six plaintiff verdicts and two defense verdicts.
+In one of these cases, judgment was entered against Liggett for \$156.
 In June 2002, the jury in Lukacs v.
 R. J. Reynolds Tobacco Company, an individual case brought under the third phase of the Engle case, awarded \$37,500, plus interest, (subsequently reduced by the court to \$24,835) of compensatory damages, jointly and severally, against Liggett and two other cigarette manufacturers and found Liggett 50% responsible for the damages.
-In November 2008, the court entered final judgment in the amount of \$24,935 plus interest from June 2002 which as of June 30, 2009 was in excess of \$13,000.
-The defendants have appealed.
+In November 2008, the court entered final judgment in the amount of \$24,935 plus interest from June 2002 which as of September 30, 2009 was in excess of \$13,000.
+The defendants appealed.
 The plaintiffs are seeking an award of attorney's fees from Liggett.
 It is possible that additional cases could be decided unfavorably and that there could be further adverse developments in the Engle case.
 Liggett may enter into discussions in an attempt to settle particular cases if it believes it is appropriate to do so.
 We cannot predict the cash requirements related to any future settlements and judgments, including cash required to bond any appeals, and there is a risk that those requirements will not be able to be met.